perebaj/jjhandbook/work/tino.md

 - nothing better than an image to explain a problem (CREATE DIAGRAMS!)
 - Take notes, share and repeat
 - Build in public and every day share something

-## Due debt

-It was my first solo task at this company, and I was very excited to deliver it.

-The problem that we are trying to solve:

-    - Tempestivity: The time that we take to unlock the client's credit after he/she pays the debt.
-    - Save money: Reduce the amount of money spent on the process, today we use a not efficient BQ view that scans a lot of data to give this result.
-    - Debug: As we have just a query, it's hard to debug and understand what is happening after the flow, so we can't see what was the decision and why it was taken.

-The solution that I proposed:

-    Create an event-driven pipeline that is triggered every time that a client pays a debt and we calculate if we need to unlock based on a set of predefined rules/criteria.

-The result: <TODO>

 ## Maybe splitting your code according to the environment is a bad idea